 Today we take a short drive (40 mins) to Mutian Yu.
 At this lesser-visited section, the Wall is an impressive sight indeed, snaking off across mountains and valleys into the distance.
 As one of the best-preserved parts of the Great Wall, the Mutian Yu section used to serve as the northern barrier defending the capital and the imperial tombs.
 There are 22 watchtowers on this 2,250-metre-long section.
 We trek to Jiankou where we enjoy the hospitality of a local guesthouse. *Mr Zhao Homestay or similar*

-Today you will discover a part of Gubeikou's Great Wall known as, Majiagou Hill.
+Today you will discover the part of Gubeikou's Great Wall known as, Majiagou Hill.
 Gubeikou's GW was first built in the 6th century and has not been reconstructed since 1644.
 It is somewhat dilapidated but it still retains its original beauty.
 Your steep ascent will start from the northern gate and once you reach the top watch tower you will enjoy some great views as you are stepping on 1500 years of history.
-On the way down, this lesser-known path will give you the opportunity to see the Niangniang Buddhist temple which remains unspoiled.
+On the way down, this lesser-known path will give you the opportunity to see the Niangniang Daoist temple which remains unspoiled.
 From here we will drive back to Beijing (approx. 3 hours) *Dong Fang Hotel or similar*

 Our trips ends today in Beijing after breakfast.